Hispanic and Latino Americans: Genetics

-An automosal DNA study published in 2019, focusing specifically on Native American ancestry in different ethnic/racial groups within the US, found that self-identified Hispanic Americans had a higher average amount of Native American ancestry compared to Black and non-Hispanic White Americans.
-On average, Hispanic Americans were found to be 52% European, around 38% Native American, and less than 10% African.
-However, these results, being an average of the entire Hispanic population, vary sharply between individuals and between regions.
+According to a 2015 study based on customers who took a 23andMe DNA test, self-identified Hispanic Americans were found to be 65% European, around 18% Native American, and 6% African.
+Another automosal DNA study published in 2019, focusing specifically on Native American ancestry in different ethnic/racial groups, found that self-identified Hispanic Americans had an average of 38% Native American ancestry, with the rest being largely European, and less than 10% African ancestry.
+These results varied between individuals and regions.
 Hispanic participants from the West Coast and West South Central regions, where the Hispanic population is predominantly Mexican-American, had an average of 43% Native American ancestry.
 On the other hand, those from the Mid-Atlantic region, where the Hispanic population is predominantly of Puerto Rican or Dominican descent, averaged only 11% Native American ancestry.

 Age

 As of 2014, one third, or 17.9 million, of the Hispanic population was younger than 18 and a quarter, 14.6 million, were Millennials.
 This makes them more than half of the Hispanic population within the United States.